AEADataEditor/aea-de-guidance/sample-language-report.md

 > [REQUIRED] Please provide debugged code, addressing the issues identified in this report.

+> [SUGGESTED] Please specify hardware requirements, and duration (execution time) for the last run, to allow replicators to assess the computational requirements.

 > [REQUIRED] Please adjust your tables to account for the noted numerical discrepancies, or explain (in the README) discrepancies that a replicator should expect.